Micah Loewinger: 2023 has already been the worst year for media jobs yet.

 Brooke Gladstone: You said that Facebook made a decision it later regretted to not just show you what your friends were sharing, but things like what your friends were sharing just to keep people stuck to the platform.

 Brooke Gladstone: You wrote that while you and Jonah "thought that you were inventing digital media", the figures who would create the new American far right were flickering just around the edges of that picture from the start.
 By which you mean Andrew Breitbart was working alongside Jonah to found the Huffington Post.
-Chris Poole, the founder of 4Chan, worked out of BuzzFeed's offices, a BuzzFeed video star begged Alaska storm the Capitol on January 6th.
+Chris Poole, the founder of 4chan, worked out of Buzzfeed's offices.
+A Buzzfeed video star, Baked Alaska, stormed the capital on January 6th.
 The editor for your book mused that maybe you were Rosencrantz and Guildenstern in their tragedy.

-Ben Smith: I think that was, to me, the most surprising thing about going back and reporting all this out was seeing in that early internet scene in the arts, the people who I was writing about, Jonah, Nick, and others, just -- it was so presumptively a progressive world.
-To some degree explicitly for a blog like Jezebel or for a site like Huffington Post.
-The goal was the election of Barack Obama and they made no bones about it.
+Ben Smith: I think that was, to me, the most surprising thing about going back and reporting all this out, was seeing in that early internet scene and the odds, the people who I was writing about, Jonah and Nick and others, just it was presumptively a progressive world and to some degree explicitly for a blog like Jezebel or for a site like Huffington Post, the goal was the election of Barack Obama and they made no bones about it.

-Ben Smith: I mean, I find it pretty disturbing.
-We clearly, I think, we misunderstood as I feel like I misunderstood the situation and the kind of politics that was emerging.
+Ben Smith: I find it pretty disturbing, and we clearly, I think we misunderstood or I feel like I misunderstood the situation and the kind of politics that was emerging.

-Ben Smith: I think the late social media world gives you this illusion of a debate and of seeing all sorts of perspectives, but really what it's doing is, it's a machine for elevating the dumbest version of the argument you hate, and showing it too constantly and convincing you, the people who you disagree with are just utter morons all the time, but I do think we're moving away from that particular world into a bunch of different smaller spaces.
+Ben Smith: I think that the late social media world gives you this illusion of a debate and of seeing all sorts of perspectives.
+Really what it's doing is, it's a machine for elevating the dumbest version of the argument you hate and showing it to you constantly and convincing you that people who you disagree with are just utter morons all the time.
+I do think we're moving away from that particular world into a bunch of different smaller spaces.

 Brooke Gladstone: Why do you think that?